UniversityOfSaskatchewan394858/term-project-fall-2025-dementia-and-caregivers/HybridModel_EquationsV3.md

-# Model Equations - V3
+# Model Equations - V4

 ## Overview

 This document explains the math for our agent-based model.
-This version has been updated after our meeting to use **weekly** time units for all caregiver stress variables.
-This makes our model more realistic and allows us to directly use the data from our research (like the CIHI and Sask Dashboard sources).

-We are using a **linear model** for stress, and this document shows our current equations, plus some new proposals for our team to discuss.
+We are using a **weighted linear model** for stress, and this document shows our current equations as implemented in AnyLogic.

-This file also includes our next big step (Section 4), which is planning the **Discrete-Event Simulation (DES)** part of our hybrid model.

 ---